Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 The moderator starts to feel uncomfortable about having to interrupt.
 And the elderly participant starts to get annoyed because they’re not really used to being told what to do by someone so much younger than them.

-Sure they’ll still listen, but we’ve often felt their demeanour change very rapidly.
+Sure they’ll still listen, but we’ve often felt their demeanor change very rapidly.

 Usability Testing in Saudi Arabia.
 If Your Target Users Are Here, You Need To Test With Them.